Documentation: Merged Academic Corpus

 Consolidating raw data from different sources

 We automatically incorporate raw data into the MAC from each source weekly.
-(The underlying data sources are updated between daily and monthly.)
+(The underlying data sources are updated between daily and quarterly.)
 We use a set of Airflow pipelines to retrieve the raw data and send it through the MAC’s merging and enrichment processes, described below.

 Deduplicating articles